Keisei Tominaga: Senior national team

 Tominaga earned his first senior national team call up after being named to the 12-man roster that represented Japan for the third window of the 2023 FIBA Basketball World Cup Asian Qualifiers held in Australia.
 In his debut match against the tournament's host team, Tominaga scored a game-high 18 points, knocking down five 3-pointers coming off the bench.
 He led the team in scoring with 17.5 points per game, drilling down five 3-pointers.

 Following his impressive debut, Tominaga played for the national team at the 2022 FIBA Asia Cup.
 In the quarterfinals, Japan's first appearance since 2015, Tominaga logged a game-high 33 points, knocking down eight 3-pointers in a 99–85 loss against Australia.
 Tominaga finished the tournament ranking second in points (15.2) and third in efficiency (12.0) per game for the team.

 3x3 national team

 Tominaga represented Japan at the Asia-Europe Conference of the 2019 FIBA 3x3 Under-23 Nations League, where the team ranked last among six contenders.

 Two years later, Tominaga starred for Japan at the 2020 Summer Olympics, where he became the youngest player to represent Japan in 3x3 basketball.
 He led the team in scoring with 6.9 points per game.
 Tominaga ranked near the top of a number of key categories in the tournament, including fourth in scoring, second in one-point shooting and seventh in two-point shooting.

 Player profile

-Tominaga is known for his shooting ability beyond the arc and jump shot similar to famous NBA player Stephen Curry, which earned him the nickname the "Japanese Steph Curry".
+Tominaga is known for his shooting ability beyond the arc and jump shot similar to NBA player Stephen Curry, which earned him the nickname the "Japanese Steph Curry".